Recent Scientific Publications

 Purpose

-The purpose of this study is to examine whether different levels of assurance statements for environmental disclosures influence investment decisions in the French context, where environmental assurance was voluntary until 2012 and has since become regulated and mandatory.
+The purpose of this study is to examine whether different levels of assurance statements for environmental disclosures affect investment decisions in the French context, where environmental assurance was voluntary until 2012 and has since become regulated and mandatory.

 Findings